OAA is home to many experienced and enthusiastic individuals to encompass a truly dynamic staff.

 Head Coach, Owner/Operator

-Co-owner/Competitive coach
+Co-owner/Competitive Coach

-Leah started coaching when she was 14 years old at Durham Academy of Gymnastics and Airborne Trampoline North.
+Leah has been very passionate about gymnastics from a young age.
+Her passion led her to compete at the provincial and national level in both Women’s Artistic and Trampoline Gymnastics, and now she brings that same passion to her teaching.
+A fully certified NCCP Level 3 coach in trampoline gymnastics, Leah started coaching when she was 14 years old at Durham Academy of Gymnastics and Airborne Trampoline North.
 She started coaching at OAA in 2014.

 Her favourite part about coaching is the connections she makes with the kids and the connections the kids make with each other.
 She loves forming connections, getting kids out of their shell.

-Her faviourite thing to do at OAA is just doing flips on the trampoline!
+Her favourite thing to do at OAA is just doing flips on the trampoline!
+To her, OAA means family and a place where she calls home.

 Leah’s superpower is getting kids out of their comfort zones and having fun!